cbdq-io/a-fake-rotor-true/CONTRIBUTING.md

 - Other: Where no category has been able to be guessed from the commit message.

-Ensuring your well formatted, meaningful commit message goes to the correct section is a case of prefixing the message with a specific key word.
+To ensure your well-crafted, meaningful commit message is properly directed to the correct section, prefix it with the appropriate keyword for the correct section.

 Here are some use cases to describe getting your commit message to the correct section: